Q: What can I do if I believe my attorney has acted unethically?A:

-Q: May an attorney resign from practice rather than face Court discipline?
+Q: May an attorney resign from practice rather than face Court discipline?A:

 An attorney facing discipline may seek to resign his or her license to practice law.
 If the Court accepts the resignation, it will be termed a “resignation with disciplinary action pending.”
 An attorney who resigns, whether with discipline pending or for other reasons, cannot be readmitted to the Ohio bar.

-Q: Do I have any other rights against an attorney I believe is unethical?
+Q: Do I have any other rights against an attorney I believe is unethical?A:

 You may have other legal remedies against an attorney who has acted unethically or misappropriated property or funds.
 Another attorney should be consulted about these remedies.
 If you are unhappy about the outcome of a case rather than the professional conduct of an attorney, you may be able to file an appeal of that case with the appropriate Court of Appeals.
 The attorney discipline process, however, deals only with professional misconduct and discipline, and will not change the outcome of a court case, nor recover money for you.

-Q: What about the Clients’ Security Fund?
+Q: What about the Lawyers' Fund for Client Protection?A:

-Q: May I file a complaint about attorney fees charged to me?
+Q: May I file a complaint about attorney fees charged to me?A:

 Disputes about legal fees may involve ethical issues, but usually they do not.
 Many local bar associations have established fee dispute resolution committees to help the public resolve fee disputes with attorneys.
 Your local bar association can provide further information about fee dispute resolution procedures.